 3. Magic Band

 Another fun experience you can only get at a Disney hotel is using your magic band to open the door at your hotel.
 I find myself disappointed when I stay at any hotel after a Disney hotel because I’ll want to use a magic band to open the door and not a hotel key.
 You can also use your Magic Band to get in the park.
-You can buy a Magic Band or use a Magic Band from another trip (I had gotten a Han Solo Magic Band as a gift and I used that when I stayed a Disney Springs hotel recently), but if you don’t have any Magic Bands, the Disney Value hotels will give you one for free (and if you request ahead of time, you can even pick out the color of your Magic Band).
+You can buy a Magic Band or use a Magic Band from another trip (I had gotten a Han Solo Magic Band as a gift and I used that when I stayed at a Disney Springs hotel recently).
+If you’re staying at a Disney hotel, you can eve buy a discounted Magic Band in advance.
 Now, I wouldn’t make a hotel reservation solely based on this, but it is something to think about.

 4. No Resort Fee

-One thing I used to love at Disney Value Hotels was that there were no parking fees, but that is sadly not the case anymore.
-However, Disney (at this point) does not include resort fees, which you will have to pay when you stay at some of the Disney Springs hotels.
+Disney does not include resort fees, which you will have to pay when you stay at some of the Disney Springs hotels.
 So staying at a Disney Value Hotel means you don’t have to worry as much about surprise fees once you hit the hotel.

 Unless you plan on driving to the parks, you’re going to use the bus system a lot of if you stay either a Disney Value or Disney Springs hotel.
 The bus system for either is, in my opinion, far superior to one you would get at another hotel in Orlando because those buses often only run in the morning and night.
 It really is great to be able to go back to your room in the middle of the day and then be able to go back to the parks, especially if your child (or you) needs to take a nap.
 So you’re going to get the ability to come and go from the parks at both Disney Value Hotels and Disney Springs Hotels.
 But the Disney Value hotel bus system, in my opinion, is much better than the Disney Springs hotel bus system.
-When you leave the parks, the Disney Value Hotel bus stops are a lot close.
+When you leave the parks, the Disney Value Hotel bus stops are a lot closer.
 You have to walk farther for the Disney Springs hotels, which may not seem like a big deal but really can be after you’re tired from a day at the parks.
 Also, the Disney Value Hotels bus stations in the parks are clearly marked.
 When I was at Animal Kingdom waiting for my bus back to Wyndham Garden, I was basically standing in the middle of the parking lot waiting for my bus, wondering if I was standing in the right place.
 Also, the Disney Springs hotels combine your hotel’s stop with with other hotels and often makes other stops (like when I took a bus to Animal Kingdom they also stopped at EPCOT), which makes the bus rides longer.
-And finally, the Disney value hotel busses come a lot more quickly.
-The Disney Springs hotel claim they run every 30 minute, but I have had to wait much longer.
-Now some of that can’t be helped (traffic in Orlando can be bad) and you can sometimes wait a long time for Disney Value buses, too, but, in general, the busses are much quicker if you stay on-site.
+And finally, you don’t need to reserve a time with the Disney Value hotel busses, which gives you a lot of flexibility during the day.
+With the Disney Springs hotel busses, they generally require you to reserve a specific time in advance.

 Disney Springs Hotels: